Good fit when the flavor notes and format match the drink you are trying to replace.

 Where should I start?

-Start with American Malt, Kentucky 74, Old Fashioned Aromatic Bitters, then adjust the build around the part of the drink you miss most.
+Start with Kentucky 74 Non-Alcoholic Bourbon, Non-Alcoholic American Malt, Old Fashioned Aromatic Bitters, then adjust the build around the part of the drink you miss most.

 How do I build it without alcohol?